How to Run your Fastest Half Marathon

 More Weekly Miles

-Before this, I hadn’t run more then 35 weekly miles while training for a half.
+Before this training cycle, I hadn’t run more then 35 weekly miles while training for a half.
 This time, my training topped out at 65.
 I built a much stronger base from which to launch my speed training from.
 The base phase is primarily focused on building your aerobic capacity.
 It’s slow and takes time.
 The process by which your muscles get oxygen from your blood is being upgraded.
 This is important if you want to go to that next level and get faster.

 Higher Quality Speed Work